nkurniansyah/BP_PRS/README.md

     --score ../Summary_stats/SBP_$ancestry\_hg38.txt \
     --out  ../PRS/PRS_SBP_$ancestry ; done

-## Constructing PRSsum based on trait and ancestry specific PRS
+## Constructing PRS summation based on trait and ancestry specific PRS

-After constructing trait and ancestry-specific PRS, the BP-PRS is obtained via the weighted PRSsum approach: First, we scaled PRS using TOPMed mean and SD value of each trait and ancestry-specific PRS;
+After constructing trait and ancestry-specific PRS, the BP-PRS is obtained via the weighted PRS summation approach: First, we scaled PRSs using TOPMed mean and SD value of each trait and ancestry-specific PRS;
 Second, we applied the weight from the MGB biobank that we provide for each trait and ancestry-specific PRS; Third, we sum the PRS for each ancestry for a specific trait.
-Finally, we applied the final scale for BP-PRS using the TOPMed mean and SD we provided below.
+Finally, we applied the final scale for BP-PRS using the TOPMed mean and SD we provide below.

     ##    Trait            Race      Mean   SD
     ## 1    SBP             All -2.32e-14 2.62